alecstansell/ds_code_challenge/ACS_Submission/README.md

 The SETUP.md file is included to guide the local PySpark development environment setup.
 Alternatively, access to the Databricks development environment in which the code was developed can be provided upon request.

+## Note to reviewers

+* Unfortunately due to time constraints over the Easter weekend I've yet to complete the wind augmentation and anonymisation components of task 3.
+Both are relatively simple - augmentation I'll just pull from the API and spatial join as needed, anonymise I'll likely hash any sensitive information / create keys as necessary.

+Thanks for the fun challenge!
+I'm keen to solve the other elements - Data Science and visualisation.
+I'll continue comitting to this repo over the next day or so shout if you have any questions or are interested in a conversation with me on my thinking for the challenge.